Tridendriform structures: The free tridendriform algebra and its coproduct

-Our investigation to find a bialgebra with a tridendriform structure begins here.
-With this objective in mind, we need to give $\mathcal{A}$ a coproduct compatible with the product $*$.
-To make it easier to build, we want to get a coproduct $\Delta$ verifying the following three conditions:
+\end{itemize} \end{Egs} Our investigation to find a bialgebra with a tridendriform structure begins here.
+With this objective in mind, we need to endow $\mathcal{A}$ with a bialgebra structure.
+Using the dendriform structure of $\mathcal{A}\otimes \mathcal{A}$, it is natural to impose for all $x,y\in \mathcal{A}$